rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 ![](kolibri_debug.png)

 We can load programs into it using `load` command, so in order to debug webview we can run `load /sys/network/webview`.
-After loading we see 32bit assembly :) I've experimented with it for a little and looks like all memory is executable, if we had control over `ebp`, we could execute arbitrary code.
+After loading a program, we see 32bit assembly :) I've experimented with it for a little, and it looks like all memory is executable, if we had control over `ebp`, we could execute arbitrary code.
 Sounds good.

 ## Vulnerability

 The WebView browser is written in C\-\- language which is similar to C, so reading code was not a problem.
 The browser has many dependency libraries.
-During the CTF I was thinking about making a simple fuzzer which will test the browser code and look for crashes, but first I've decided to look around for a bit longer and I've found an interesting line of code in one of the functions responsible for setting styles for html elements:
+During the CTF I was thinking about making a simple fuzzer which will test the browser code and look for crashes, but first I've decided to look around for a bit longer, and I've found an interesting line of code in one of the functions responsible for setting styles for html elements:

 ```c
 void TWebBrowser::tag_meta_xml()